 There are a lot of avid hockey fans that don’t really understand the NHL Entry Draft and a bunch of newer fans that don’t have a clue what it is all about.
 To a novice fan, I would explain it as a hybrid of the NFL and MLB Drafts.
 It’s similar to the NFL Draft in that a lot of players drafted in the first couple rounds will have a significant impact on their teams.
 It’s also like the MLB draft in that we won’t see a lot of the players in the league for years down the road.

 To help bring everyone up to speed, I thought it would be fun to share my insights on the draft.

 The NHL Entry Draft is the annual event in late June in which all teams get together and draft the top amateur hockey players between the ages of 18 & 20.
 (After 20, players become free agents.)
 The draft is seven rounds long and takes two days (Round One is usually on Friday, the remaining six rounds are Saturday).
 Players are drafted across about 35 leagues and about 12 countries.

 It is rare that we will see players drafted in the summer and then playing in the NHL the following year.
 Usually there are less than five players drafted that will play more than 10 games the very next season.

 The expected number of NHL games played for draft picks drops off dramatically the deeper the draft goes.
 First rounders average 428 games played while second rounders average 163 games in the NHL.
-Note that these numbers are a little understated since some of these players’ NHL careers are not complete, thus they will be moving the average games played up a bit.

 It is also interesting to look at expectation timeline on when prospects are expected to peak in the league by looking at the average games played in each season after the draft.